bast/runtest/doc/library/filter_options.rst

              rel_tolerance=1.0e-4,
              mask=[1, 2, 3])

 Here we use only the first 3 floats in each line.
+Counting starts with 1.